Show Intermediate Solutions

 There is no limit to the amount of information that can be passed back to the data session.

 The messages about the presence of the intermediate solutions are guaranteed to arrive at the data session; even if the data session is temporarily unreachable.

 The approach here involves passing information through three levels of execution.

-- The solver execution on the server session.
+- The solver execution on the solver session.

-- The AIMMS execution on the server session.
+- The AIMMS execution on the solver session.

 - The AIMMS execution on the data session.